kauanfelipe96/passport-react-vite/README.md

 - **FiveM Integration**: Seamless interaction with the FiveM platform.
 - **Responsive Design**: Optimized for various screen sizes.

+## Insights and Learnings

+Working on this project was an exciting challenge that allowed me to:

+- Explore React and TypeScript in depth.
+- Learn about 3D animations and smooth transitions.
+- Strengthen integration with FiveM, creating a functional tool for real-time use.

 ## How to Run

 1. Clone this repository: